Updated 6 months ago

 How ground-source heat pumps work

-diagram shows how geothermal heat pumps work
+A diagram showing how geothermal heat pumps work

 The ground has a relatively constant temperature of between 50 and 60°F at all times.
 Heat, as you may remember from physics class, always flows from higher temperature substances to lower temperature substances.
 GHP systems take advantage of this principle, using the ground as a heat sink in the summer, and as a heat source in the winter.